 Anticipation has added benefits to your animation, because it gives the viewer an insight into your character’s thoughts.
 By extension, this helps to mould their personality.

 The action that comes after the anticipation is always a significant one, such as a jump, fall or punch.

 What’s more, the stronger the anticipation, the more exaggerated and fluid the action will be.
 Vice versa, if the anticipation is short and weak, the action is likely to be stiffer.

 In addition, anticipation indicates how fast the upcoming action will be.
-However, you can also twist this to mislead the viewer into think something will be what it isn’t.
+However, you can also twist this to mislead the viewer into expecting something that doesn’t end up happening.
 For example, a tiny object your character is lifting actually being really heavy, or the opposite way round.

 3. Staging animation

 Staging animation is when the animator makes it completely clear what the idea is, or what you’re supposed to be looking at.